 On Trends:

-Iris: Even if you want to be un-trendy everything gets to be a trend anyway.
-There are very few people who have the courage of their convictions.
-I do a lot of work with young people and sometimes I bang my head against the wall.
-I find they give a lot of lip service to individuality but then they go off and do the same thing as everybody else.
-As long social technology keeps rearing its ugly head we are going to be in trouble.
-You all are considerably younger than I am so I saw the 60s and 70s from another vantage point.
-I don’t there was as much creativity as people say.
-There were a few violently creative people but then the masses copied them.
 I don’t think they were original in the way they dressed at all.
 Maybe they felt freer and they were doing something that hadn’t been done before.
 But I don’t think they were that creative.
 I could be wrong.
 It all boils down to if something is good everyone tries to have it or copy it or have some connection with it.
 There are lots of good things I see that are wonderful but are not for me.
 I don’t think people give themselves enough time or credit to figure it out for themselves.
-That’s why they buy labels and they’ll buy a coat for more money than what Norma’s coat is selling for because if it says Chanel or something other name it’s wonderful.
-I don’t understand that and I never did.
+That’s why they buy labels, and they’ll buy a coat for more money than what Norma’s coat is selling for, because if it says Chanel or something else, it’s terrific.
+I don’t understand that, and I never did.
 I find, sadly enough to report, that in all my observations, that is what’s going on.
-I don’t find Millennials being creative at all.
+I don’t see Millennials being creative at all.
 They’re button pressers.

 On Being a Young Designer Today:

-Norma: Iris is so incredibly unique in her honesty and how she tells a story.
-It is true that the industry has changed tremendously and I think a lot of it has to do with technology.
-I’m sort of a mixed up person because I have been around a long time but there’s also a part of me that thinks like Millennials.
-Kids are not trained in pattern making and every else Iris mentioned.
-The training for that and the desire to know that is no longer a requirement because of the way clothes are produced and designed.
-One of the things I’ve been thinking about is if all of the draping and pattern making skills aren’t used anymore then does that mean that the sewing machine is no longer going to exist?
-So what happens then?
-I have created a new collection, I haven’t sold yet, that is made entirely without a sewing machine, without needle or thread.
 The beauty of it is that I still feel it’s creative and I still feel it’s expressive but it’s creativity in a modern way.
 It looks like there will be a time where there will be no Millennials using sewing machines in any country.
 Because all of them will be communicating this way, (Holds up her phone) and they will say why am I sitting at this sewing machine?
 I want to be taking a selfie at McDonalds instead.
 So the irony of the Millennials and the disruption they have caused is really another door opening to a new kind of creativity.
 I had to challenge myself to see how creative I could be if I didn’t use a sewing machine.
 I didn’t use the tools that are part of my DNA.
-You take away pattern making, draping, sewing and sketching you’ve taken away my identity.
-So in the quest for never losing that, I tried another way.
+You’ve taken away pattern-making, draping, sewing, and sketching; you’ve taken away my identity.
+So, in the quest for never losing that, I tried another way.
 It was very exciting and very fulfilling.
-So I think there will be original design even if the mechanics change.
-But you are right, the desire for people to have the skill set to do things the way they were isn’t there anymore and the training isn’t there anymore.
+So I think there will be an original design even if the mechanics change.
+But you are right: the desire for people to have the skill set to do things the way they were isn’t there anymore, and the training isn’t either.

 On Craftsmanship: – Is it disappearing?